With help from a sperm donor, Karen and Cathrine could start a family together

 Couple Karen and Cathrine dreamed of starting a family together.
 Lesbian couples must consider many things when making the decision to start a family and they also need some help.
 Learn here how Karen and Cathrine became mothers with help from a sperm donor.

 Karen has always wanted to start a family.
 So much in fact that she would have done it on her own if she had not found the right partner.
-However, I wasn’t sure that I wanted to have children right away.
+However, I wasn’t sure if I wanted to have children right away.
 Perhaps mostly because I couldn’t imagine myself being pregnant.
-But my feelings changed over the first years of our relationship and eventually it became quite natural for both of us to think that we should do this together.
+But my feelings changed over the first years of our relationship and eventually, it became quite natural for both of us to think that we should do this together.

 What is the right thing for us and for the child?

 When two women decide to have a child together, many things have to be considered.
 For example: What is right for us?
 What is right for the child?
 These were some of the questions we asked ourselves over the years and now we believed that we had made the right choice – both for us and for our coming child.
 Our considerations especially focussed on two questions: